juanpc2018/PowerMac-G5-Links/README.md

 -----

-G5 2005 Late has PCIe, but the problem its the drivers for OSX Tiges, Leopard, Sobet. </br>
+G5 2005 Late has PCIe, but the problem is the drivers for OSX Tiges 10.4, Leopard 10.5.8, Sobet 10.5.9. </br>
-also G5 has SATA-II 1.5Gbps, a SATA-III 3Gbps could be a nice upgrade. </bt>
+G5 has SATA-II 1.5Gbps, SATA-III 3Gbps PCIe would be a must have upgrade. </bt>

 https://www.firmtek.com/seritek/seritek-2me4-e/ </br>
 https://www.firmtek.com/seritek/seritek-e6g/